MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-import.md

 ### Set a replacement string for missing values

-If your text data file uses a string other than NA to identify missing values, you must use the *missingValueString* argument.
+If your text data file uses a string other than NA to identify missing values, you can use the *missingValueString* argument to define the replacement string.
 Only one missing value string is allowed per file.
-We used this briefly in Chapter 1 when we imported the AirlineDemoSmall data:
+The following example is from the [Airline demo tutorial](scaler-getting-started-data-import-exploration.md):

 	inFile <- file.path(rxGetOption("sampleDataDir"), "AirlineDemoSmall.csv")
 	airData <- rxImport(inData = inFile, outFile="airExample.xdf",